Assambra/Free-MMORPG/README.md

 <!-- Resources Section -->
 ## Resources Section
 - For the server/client, we use the [EzyFox Server Framework](https://youngmonkeys.org/projects/ezyfox-server) from [Young Monkeys](https://youngmonkeys.org/) you can support there great project.
 For more information visit https://youngmonkeys.org/donate/
+- For the Characters we use [UMA](https://github.com/umasteeringgroup/UMA) (Unity Multipurpose Avatar System).
+There is currently a campaign to take UMA to a new level so that it will receive new textures and models in the future.
+We would be very happy if you would support this.
+[Lets fund some new artwork for UMA!](https://www.gofundme.com/f/lets-fund-some-new-artwork-for-uma?utm_campaign=m_pd+share-sheet&utm_content=undefined&utm_medium=copy_link_all&utm_source=customer&utm_term=undefined)
 - For the ocean, we use the [Crest Ocean System](https://github.com/wave-harmonic/crest), which, in my personal opinion, is the best available ocean system for Unity.
 You can become a sponsor for this project on [GitHub Sponsors](https://github.com/sponsors/wave-harmonic?o=esb).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Credits -->